verrazzano/docs/content/en/docs/setup/install/installation.md

   -k defaults to a secret named oci
   ```
   {{< alert title="NOTE" color="warning" >}}
-  The `key_file` value within the OCI configuration file must reference a .pem file that contains a RSA private key.
+  The `key_file` value within the OCI configuration file must reference a `.pem` file that contains a RSA private key.
   The contents of a RSA private key file starts with `-----BEGIN RSA PRIVATE KEY-----`.
 If your OCI configuration file
-  references a .pem file that is not of this form then you must generate a RSA private key file.
+  references a `.pem` file that is not of this form, then you must generate a RSA private key file.
 See [Generating a RSA Private Key](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm).
-  After generating the correct form of the .pem file make sure to change the reference within the OCI configuration file.
+  After generating the correct form of the `.pem` file, make sure to change the reference within the OCI configuration file.
   {{< /alert >}}

 Installation